-- 6. Proposals for the Summer School that receive positive feedback are expected to provide the course description by April 2025.
-Programmes are delivered onsite between the month of July and mid-August 2025.
+- 6. Proposals for SPIN: Rise that receive positive feedback are expected to provide the course description by June 2025.
+Programmes are delivered in a hybrid format between the months of September and December 2025.
 Communication activities funded by the grant (including media relations, conferences, seminars, information material, such as brochures, leaflets, posters, presentations, etc., in electronic form, via traditional or social media), dissemination activities and any, equipment, supplies or major result funded by EIT Digital must acknowledge the EU support and display the EIT Digital logo, the European flag (emblem) and funding statement: "EIT Digital is supported by the European Institute of Innovation and Technology (EIT), a body of the European Union".
 The duration of the contract is indicated in the Grant Agreement. - 7.
 EIT Digital includes the selected Activities in the EIT Digital Business Plan and sends it for internal approval to its governing bodies and the EIT.
 Once EIT Digital receives feedback from the EIT on the Business Plan, the Education Activity Leader may be required to implement additional changes to the Activity proposal on the request from the EIT.